MchainNetwork/cosmos-awesome/README.md

 - [Carbon](https://carbon.network/) - A decentralized cross-chain financial protocol built on a scalable Proof-of-Stake blockchain, designed for trading derivatives and other financial instruments with fast finality and high transaction throughput.
 Fully EVM compatible via Ethermint.

+### Bridges

+- [Gravity Bridge](https://www.gravitybridge.net/) - A neutral platform bridging Ethereum to the Cosmos blockchain, enabling the movement of ERC20 assets between the two ecosystems.
+- [Nomic](https://www.nomic.io/) - Enables users to efficiently bridge Bitcoin to Cosmos DeFi ecosystems like Osmosis through IBC, allowing seamless use of Bitcoin on any IBC-enabled chain.

 ### Cross-Chain Liquidity Protocol

 - [THORChain](https://thorchain.org/) - A decentralized network facilitating native asset settlement across multiple blockchains including Bitcoin, Ethereum, BNB Chain, Avalanche, Cosmos Hub, Dogecoin, Bitcoin Cash, and Litecoin.
 THORChain is secured by its native token, RUNE, and allows users to swap native assets or deposit assets to earn yield from swaps.